Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_01_02_DigitalTransformation_GlobalInfrastructur/Chapter_01_04_GlobalInfrastructure.md

 A data center is a secured building that contains hundreds or thousands of computers A Region will generally contain three availability zones.
-An Availability Zones contains one or more datacenter
+An Availability Zones contains one or more datacenter AZs are represented by a Region Code, followed by a letter identifier , eg. , us-east-1a, us-east-1b,  us-east-1 is name of a region

 ![](image/Domain1_02_AWS_Global_Infrastructure_AvailabilityZones.png)

 ![](image/Pasted%20image%2020230320123050.png)

 ### 1.2.5 subnets and Availability Zones 关系

+Subnet 隶属于 某个 AZs
+EC2 instance launchs in the subnets

 ![](image/Pasted%20image%2020230320123305.png)

 ## 1.3 Fault Tolerance

-It's up to the Cloud Service Provider (CSPs) to define the boundaries of a domain

-An AWS Region would be a **Fault Level** → Fault Level us-east-1 (Region)
+It's up to the Cloud Service Provider (CSPs) to define the boundaries of a domain An AWS Region would be a **Fault Level** → Fault Level us-east-1 (Region)

+每个 Region 都是独立的
-Each Amazon Region is designed to be completely **isolated** from the other Amazon Regions.
+- Each Amazon Region is designed to be completely **isolated** from the other Amazon Regions.
 -   This achieves the greatest possible fault tolerance and stability

+每个 Availability Zone  都是独立的
-Each Availability Zone is isolated, but the Availability Zones in a Region are connected through low-latency links
+- Each Availability Zone is isolated, but the Availability Zones in a Region are connected through low-latency links
-Each Availability Zone is designed as an independent failure zone
+- Each Availability Zone is designed as an independent failure zone

--   A ”Failure Zone” is AWS describing a Fault Domain.

-**Failure Zone**

--   Availability Zones are physically separated within a typical metropolitan region and are located in lower risk flood plains
--   discrete uninterruptible power supply (UPS) and onsite backup generation facilities
--   data centers located in different Availability Zones are designed to be supplied by independent substations to reduce the risk of an event on the power grid impacting more than one Availability Zone.
--   Availability Zones are all redundantly connected to multiple tier-1 transit providers

-**Multi-AZ for High Availability**

-If an application is partitioned across AZs, companies are better isolated and protected from issues such as **power outages, lightning strikes, tornadoes, earthquakes**, and more.

 -----

+Fault Domain
 - Fault Domain
     - A fault domain is so a fault domain is a section of a network that is vulnerable to damage if a critical device or system fails.
     - The purpose of a fault domain is that if a failure occurs it will not cascade outside that domain limiting the possible damage